Getting Started at Southeast Community College

 Students are required to provide the SCC DSO with the following information:

 Students are allowed to take their annual vacation during the summer term only.
-Students must register for a full time course load in the term immediately following their annual vacation; please note that program course offerings will vary during the summer term and some programs will require summer term enrollment.
-Students are required to submit their travel plans and/or annual vacation plans in writing to the Designated School Official on their campus.
+Students must register for a full-time course load in the term immediately following their annual vacation; please note that program course offerings will vary during the summer term, and some programs will require summer term enrollment.
+Students are required to submit their travel plans and/or annual vacation plans in writing via the Travel Authorization Form to the Designated School Official on their campus.

 Authorization for Reduced Course Load